-Endowus is a digital investing platform with over US$4B of assets under management.
+Endowus is a digital investing platform with over US$4 billion in assets under management.
 It provides expert advice and curated access to funds and private markets.
-As it scales, the organisation aspires to develop new capabilities to help clients invest cash and pension funds conveniently for long-term benefits.
+As it scales, the organization aspires to develop new capabilities to help clients invest cash and pension funds conveniently for long-term benefits.

-As a product designer on the user engagement squad, I led the design of products and features that enhance the investment journey to drive retention and growth.
+As a product designer on the user engagement squad, I led the design of products and features that enhance the core investment journey to drive retention and growth.
 For this specific feature, I owned the end-to-end process from initial strategy to delivery and launch.

 Why build a recurring investment feature at all?